Ek Duje Ke Vaaste Actress Palak Jain Looks Vibrant At Mehendi & Sangeet Ceremonies (Inside Pics)

 Palak & Tapasvi’s Sangeet Ceremony

 The sangeet ceremony was held yesterday (February 9, 2019).
-At the sangeet, the actress wore traditional yellow-pink lehenga choli, while Tapasvi wore white kurta and pyjama.
+At the sangeet, the actress wore a traditional yellow-pink lehenga choli, while Tapasvi wore a white kurta and pyjama.

 Palak Dances Her Heart Out At Her Sangeet